Voice In Support

 Press a keyboard shortcut.
 Example <press:shift+enter> (See section b below)

-Scroll on the current page up, down, to the top, and to the bottom respectively
+Scroll on the current page up, down, to the top, and the bottom respectively

 <closetab>